NOTE: We have a new contract, but it has not been posted yet.

 Health Benefits for Part timers

 Unit members who qualify for health coverage in Article 4.2 shall qualify for reimbursement for dental expenses.
-Please read Article 4.2 (d) of your MCCD/UPM-AFT Contract for explanation of these benefits.
+Please read Article 4.2.5 of the UPM/MCCD CBA 2021-2024 for explanation of these benefits.

-1. If the request is made with at least 24 hours’ notice, the unit member must provide the substitute with a lesson plan, lecture, or other instructional materials consistent with the course syllabus.
+1. Faculty may request paid substitutes if the request is made with at least 24 hours’ notice to Dean or designee and the unit member must provide the substitute with a lesson plan, lecture, or other instructional materials consistent with the course syllabus.

-2. Requests made with less than 24 hours’ notice shall be denied and the member shall not arrange for a paid substitute.
+2. Requests made for paid substitutes with less than 24 hours’ notice shall be denied and the member shall not arrange for a paid substitute.

 If you must be absent from your class (with more notice) due to illness or family emergency, notify your department administrative assistant as soon as possible so a qualified substitute can be called in and required paperwork can be prepared.
 Please have clear instructions for the substitute available.
 If a substitute teacher is not available, early notification will allow us time to contact the students and put a notice on the classroom door.